Sabirgojayev/test/README.md

 3. Deploy with Helm
 Ensure you have Helm installed and configured.
 Then, deploy the Helm chart in your existing Kubernetes namespace.

-helm install greet-service ./chart/greet-service --namespace <existing-namespace>
+helm install -f chart/override-values.yaml greet-service ./chart --namespace <existing-namespace>

 4. Access the Service
 The Greet service will be accessible at https://greeting-api.acme.co if the DNS and TLS are configured correctly.